coding-for-reproducible-research/CfRR_Courses/individual_modules/section_landing_pages/introduction_to_julia.md

 # Introduction to Julia

 ## Overview
 Welcome to the Introduction to Julia course!
 This course has been created to give you an idea about Julia's particular language features; it assumes that you are already comfortable with the basics of programming, allowing for more interesting topics to be discussed outside the basics.
-To be able to best engage with this course it is recommended that you have gone through the material for both "Introduction to Python" and "Python for Data Analysis".

 ## Course Objectives
 - Understand Julia’s design philosophy and interact fluently with its REPL, including both the package and help modes.